Towards a full-scale version of Yakhot's model of strong turbulence

 The main result presented in this paper is the experimental relation (\ref{rnDef}) between the spatial derivatives of even order structure functions and the next higher odd moment.
 This relation completes the differential equation of Yakhot's model for structure functions of even order across all scales (experimentally verified for orders two and four), from the dissipation range through to the system scale:

+This result was derived under two assumptions on the function $d(r)$, hypotheses H\ref{dHypothesis1} and H\ref{dHypothesis2}.
+While little more than (the author's) physical intuition can serve as evidence for H\ref{dHypothesis1}, the arguably stronger hypothesis H\ref{dHypothesis2} is backed by the results of the model: The assumption of a vanishing $d$--term in the limit of small scales yields a model that replicates the expected small scale scaling law for the second order structure function and is in good agreement with experimental data in the dissipation range and the transition to the inertial range.
+What is more, the full model equations for $S_2$ and $S_3$ derived under this hypothesis show good agreement with experimental data over the entire range of scales, up to the system scale.

+Still, in its present form the proposed model clearly is limited.
 Owing to the term of order $n+1$, eq. (\ref{evenOrderEquationAgain}) for even order $n$ is not self--contained.
-As furthermore an analogous expression for odd order has not yet been found, the model framework is still incomplete and cannot be solved for arbitrary $n$.
-For second and third order, however, Kolmogorov's four--fifth law (\ref{fourfifthDimensionless}) provides a closure and allows the derivation of explicit formulas for the structure functions.
+As furthermore an analogous expression for odd order has not yet been found, the model framework is incomplete and can only be closed for orders two and three (with the help of the four--fifth law), but not for arbitrary $n$.

-In its present form, the proposed model clearly is limited.
-A dissatisfying aspect is the asymmetry between the results for even and odd order as apparent in figures \ref{compensatedResiduals} and \ref{compensatedOddResiduals}.
+Another dissatisfying aspect is the asymmetry between the results for even and odd order as apparent in figures \ref{compensatedResiduals} and \ref{compensatedOddResiduals}.